Risks:

 • Sub-seabed drilling/extraction

-• And activities associated with drilling-rigs/mother-platforms and support vessels.
+• Activities associated with drilling-rigs/mother-platforms and support vessels

 Chemical stressors: